-Grocery Shopping on a Budget: 10 Habits That Actually Work
+Grocery Shopping on a Budget: The Complete Practical Guide (2026)

 Most "save on groceries" articles repeat the same five tips: buy store brand, use coupons, shop the sales, buy in bulk, eat less meat.
-They're not wrong, but they're not particularly useful either — you've heard them, you've maybe tried them, your bill stayed similar.
+They're not wrong, but they're not particularly useful either.
+This guide goes further: ten habits ordered by actual savings impact, plus practical advice on planning your weekly shop and storing food so less of what you buy ends up wasted.
+For most households, food waste is as big a budget leak as overpaying.

 1. Shop Once Per Week, Not Twice